courtois-neuromod/cneuromod-things/fLoc/floc.rois/code/README.md

   done
 done
 ```

+All parcels and ROI masks in subject space are saved under ``fLoc/floc.rois/sub-{sub_num}/rois/from_atlas``.
+There are three masks per ROI (left hemisphere, right hemisphere, and bilateral).

 ------------
 **Step 4.
 Create union masks between T1w-warped group ROIs and subjects' t-score maps from the fLoc dataset**